-Subsequent to year-end, on April 26, 2022 the Company announced it had received permit approval from the Bureau of Land Management for a drill pad, located approximately 200 m west of the Kay Mine deposit.
+On April 26, 2022, the Company announced it had received permit approval from the Bureau of Land Management for a drill pad, located approximately 200 m west of the Kay Mine deposit.
+On June 22, 2022, the Company announced that it has received permit approval from the Bureau of Land Management for two new drill pads, located approximately 500 m west of the Kay Mine deposit.
 This new pad will allow for testing of the Central Target at the Kay Mine Project, which was previously defined based on coincident structural, geochemical, and geophysical anomalies.